udaykiran9392/Excel_Finance_Analytics/README.md

 **Insights:**

-_**P&L by Fiscal Year Report :**_ A comprehensive review of revenue and expenses, showing consistent growth and well-maintained gross margins year over year.
+- _**P&L by Fiscal Year Report :**_ A comprehensive review of revenue and expenses, showing consistent growth and well-maintained gross margins year over year.

+- _**P&L by Month Report :**_ A comprehensive review of revenue and expenses, showing consistent growth and well-maintained gross margins by every month.

-_**GM % by Quarters :**_ Provides quarterly insights into gross margin percentage by region, helping identify areas with the highest profitability.
+- _**GM % by Quarters :**_ Provides quarterly insights into gross margin percentage by region, helping identify areas with the highest profitability.

-_**P&L by Markets Report :**_ Evaluates profitability by market, spotlighting top-performing regions like Japan and New Zealand, as well as areas requiring attention, such as Germany.
+- _**P&L by Markets Report :**_ Evaluates profitability by market, spotlighting top-performing regions like Japan and New Zealand, as well as areas requiring attention, such as Germany.

-**Technical & Soft Skills**
+## Technical & Soft Skills

 **Technical Skills:**